 We’ve all been warned not to drink tap water in a foreign country.
 Since bottled water can be expensive and hard to find, this may cause some travelers to opt for sodas or juices over water.
 Please… buy that overpriced water bottle!
 Saving a few bucks here and there simply isn’t worth a trip to the hospital!
 Invest in a quality filtering water bottle or chemical disinfectant tablets as an alternative.

 You probably don’t realize how much of your life at home is spent sedentary.
 The lifestyle in many countries abroad is typically a bit more active by nature.
 You may find yourself walking or biking to destinations, or on your feet more simply due to your sightseeing schedule.
 If you are volunteering, you may even be doing intense physical labor in warm conditions.
 Take into consideration your increased physical activity as you watch your fluids!

 5. Warmer climates

 Traveling puts you in an environment that your body may not be accustomed to.
-Heat, a closer proximity to the equator, higher altitudes and dry climates may all factor into your need for an increased fluid intake.
+Heat, closer proximity to the equator, higher altitudes and dry climates may all factor into your need for increased fluid intake.
 In addition to drinking water, keep cool by wearing proper clothing and staying in the shade when you can.

 6. Diet changes

 It can be hard to opt for healthy, hydrating foods when on the go.
 Chips and pretzels are an easy snack for the plane and your suitcase.
 The smell of some deep-fried, local treat might be hard to pass up.
 Don’t forget to get some of your hydration through your food.
-Choose produce with thick peels such mangoes, pineapple, and papayas.
+Choose produce with thick peels such as mangoes, pineapple, and papayas.
 Check out the CDC website for more tips on safe eating while abroad.

 What to watch for